 - Hardware Preparations

-It is the intent of this publication to provide users of standard steel doors and frames with definitive information regarding manufacturing tolerances.
-It is also intended to provide installation contractor(s) of the tolerances to be considered to assure proper operation of the complete opening.
+It is the intent of this publication to provide users with definitive information regarding manufacturing tolerances of standard steel doors and frames.
+This document is not to be referenced for manufacturing tolerances of specialty products, i.e., bullet, acoustical, windstorm.
 This document is intended for in-plant inspections.
-It may be used for on-site inspections where there is no evidence of damage to material or improper installation.
+It may be used as a reference document for on-site inspections where there is no evidence of damage to material or improper installation.

-The information contained herein pertains to doors and frames manufactured in accordance with ANSI A250.8, Recommended Specifications for Standard Steel Doors and Frames.
-It is not intended to reference to special or unusual door and frame conditions.
+The information contained herein pertains to doors and frames manufactured in accordance with ANSI/SDI A250.8 Specifications for Standard Steel Doors and Frames.
+It is not intended to be a reference for specialty doors or unusual door and frame conditions.

-- ANSI/SDI A250.6 Recommended Practice for Hardware Reinforcings on Standard Steel Doors and Frames
+- ANSI/SDI A250.6-2020 Recommended Practice for Hardware Reinforcings on Standard Steel Doors and Frames

 - ANSI/SDI A250.3 Test Procedure & Acceptance Criteria for Factory Applied Finish Coatings for Steel Doors & Frames

-- ANSI/SDI A250.10 Test Procedure & Acceptance Criteria for Prime Painted Steel Surfaces for Steel Doors & Frames
+- ANSI/SDI A250.10-2020 Test Procedure & Acceptance Criteria for Prime Painted Steel Surfaces for Steel Doors & Frames

 - ANSI/BHMA A115 Specifications for Steel Door and Frame Preparation for Hardware (A115.1 – A115.18)

-- ASTM A924 Standard Specification for General Requirements for Steel Sheet, Metallic-Coated by the Hot-Dip Process
+- ASTM A924-2022 Standard Specification for General Requirements for Steel Sheet, Metallic-Coated by the Hot-Dip Process

-- NFPA 80, Standard for Fire Doors and Other Opening Protectives, 2007 Edition (National Fire Protection Association, 1 Batterymarch Park, Quincy, MA 02269; www.nfpa.org)
+- NFPA 80 Standard for Fire Doors and Other Opening Protectives, 2022 Edition

 All values which do not carry specific tolerances or are not marked maximum or minimum shall have the following tolerances: Linear dimensions shall be ± 1/16 in.
 (1.6 mm).
 Weight or force shall be ± 2%.
 Angles shall be ± 2 degrees.
 Where only minus tolerances are given, the dimensions are permitted to be exceeded at the option of the manufacturers.